Identity Broker

 }

-1. Agent calls POST /clauth/v1/identity/verify with the credential handle as proof:
+1. Agent calls POST /clauth/v1/identity/verify with a structured proof payload:

 {